 Diagnosing Heel Spurs

 A Heel Spur is a debilitating condition which causes discomfort across the entire foot.
 Typically a quarter of an inch in length, heel spurs are caused by the development of a bony growth known as a calcium deposit, extending between the heel bone and arch.
 Whilst it may normally appear at the front of the heel, heel spurs can often expand to affect other parts of the foot as well.

-Book Your Heel Spurs Ultrasound Appointment for £48.00 (includes Podiatry Consultation)
+Book Your Initial Consultation with Ultrasound Appointment for £50.00

 What causes a Heel Spur?

 Heel Spurs are typically brought on as a result of long-term muscle and ligament strain.
 Over time, excessive strain on your ligaments can stretch out the heel’s soft tissues and wear them out.

 Since Heel Spurs are a progressive condition, they won’t appear suddenly after a workout or sports event – a common misconception.
 They will often be brought on as a result of repetitive stress from walking, jumping or running on hard surfaces.

 Here are some other causes of heel spurs: